EnviroKarma.org - Photovoltaics (PV) '...it's (NOT) hard to be Green' - what Kermit should have said

 How much power do you actually generate?

 I will post the monthly gross kWhr as they come in from PNM...
-My 5kW (24*210 watt SunPower panels) system produces around 25-30 kWhr/day depending on afternoon clouds.
+My 5kW (24*210 watt SunPower panels) system produced around 25-30 kWhr/day depending on afternoon clouds.
 So far this is a surplus over my average monthly summer electric use which is around 20 kWhr/day for the house.
 I use a little more in the winter because of one room on electric heat, and the hot tub heater which hardly runs in the summer.
 Now I have the electric car running and drawing about 5 or 6 extra kWhr per day in the summer as I am driving it about 20 miles per day.
 Just about zero net use annual average, which is what I was hoping for!

 2008/07 = 525 kWhr, partial billing cycle for 1st month production